Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 More Rose Gardens In Cameron Highlands.

-11. Relax At Cameron Highlands Tea Plantations
+12. Relax At A Tea Plantations

 Like the farms and gardens, there are many tea plantations to choose from!

-11.1.
+12.1.
 Boh Tea Estate Habu

 Getting to this tea estate involves narrow uphill roads, and some of them are only one-way.